Dave Hlubek

-David Lawrence Hlubek (/ˈluːbɛk/ LOO-bek; August 28, 1951 – September 2, 2017) was the American guitarist who was the lead guitarist and founding member of the southern rock band Molly Hatchet.
+David Lawrence Hlubek (/ˈluːbɛk/ LOO-bek; August 28, 1951 – September 2, 2017) was an American guitarist who was the lead guitarist and founding member of the southern rock band Molly Hatchet.

 Early life and education

 David Lawrence Hlubek was born in Jacksonville, Florida.
 At the age of 5, Hlubek moved with his family to the naval base in Oahu, Hawaii, where he attended Waikiki Elementary School.
 From there, Hlubek's father was transferred and the family moved to Sunnyvale, California, then to Mountain View, and finally settling in San Jose, before moving back to Jacksonville, Florida, in 1965.
 There he attended Forrest High School.

 Career

-Hlubek founded the band Molly Hatchet in 1971 on the heels of his first band [Mind Garden] with longtime friend Tim Lindsey.
-Vocalist Danny Joe Brown joined in 1974, and Duane Roland, guitarist Steve Holland and bassist Banner Thomas joined in 1974, and Bruce Crump in 1976.
+Hlubek founded the band Molly Hatchet in 1971 on the heels of his first band ('Mind Garden') with longtime friend/bassist Tim Lindsey.
+Front man/vocalist Danny Joe Brown joined in 1974, plus guitarist Duane Roland, guitarist Steve Holland, bassist Banner Thomas also joined in 1974, and drummer Bruce Crump joined in 1976.
 Hlubek was also the original vocalist when they started, as well as becoming the band's most prolific songwriter; writing or co-writing the majority of the group's songs, including their most famous, "Flirtin' with Disaster".
 When they finally signed their recording contract with Epic Records, they received help and advice from Lynyrd Skynyrd vocalist Ronnie Van Zant, who was originally supposed to produce their first album but was killed in a plane crash in 1977.
-While most people tagged Molly Hatchet as "Southern Rock," Hlubek admits it was only because of their location.
+While most people tagged Molly Hatchet as "Southern rock", Hlubek admits it was only because of their location.
 He considered Molly Hatchet, along with Blackfoot, to actually be heavy metal bands from the South.
 In fact, he also said that, although hard to talk about, it was the demise of Lynyrd Skynyrd, who were on top of the world at that time, that opened the door for Molly Hatchet.